Simplicial spanning trees in random Steiner complexes: Introduction

 \end{Theorem}

 In this paper we generalize Theorem \ref{Mckay1} to the context of simplicial complexes.
-We concentrate on the model of random $(d,k,n)$-Steiner complexes, which for fixed $d,k\in\BN$ and $n$ a $d$-admissible number, is defined as the union of $k$ i.i.d. $(n,d)$-Steiner systems chosen uniformly at random from all $(n,d)$-Steiner systems, see Section \ref{sec:Results} for further details and additional models.
-Under the assumption $k> 4d^2+d+2$, we prove that the weighted number of $d$-dimensional spanning trees $\kappa_d(X_i)$ contained in a random $(d,k,n_i)$-Steiner complex $X_i$ satisfy
+We concentrate on the model of random $(d,k,n)$-uniform Steiner complexes, which for fixed $d,k\in\BN$ and $n$ a $d$-admissible number (see Definition \ref{defn:admissible}), is defined as the union of $k$ i.i.d. $(n,d)$-Steiner systems chosen uniformly at random from all $(n,d)$-Steiner systems, see Section \ref{sec:Results} for further details and additional models.
+Under the assumption $k> 4d^2+d+2$, we prove that the weighted number of $d$-dimensional spanning trees $\kappa_d(X_i)$ contained in a random $(d,k,n_i)$-Steiner complex $X_i$ satisfies

 in probability, whenever $(n_i)$ is a sequence of $d$-admissible numbers such that $\lim_{i\to\infty}n_i=\infty$, where $\xi_{d,k}$ is an explicit constant and the weights are determined according to the $(d-1)$-homology over $\BZ$ of the $d$-dimensional spanning trees (see Theorem \ref{matrixtree-thm} for further details).